 On October 5, 2011, the Foundation and Hands On Atlanta ("HOA") entered into an agreement for the Foundation to purchase the building and land from HOA for a total purchase price of \$3,925,000.
 The purchase price was funded with proceeds from a \$1,800,000 commercial loan with a bank and issuance of a \$2,125,000 note payable to HOA.
 The Foundation and HOA simultaneously signed a 25-year lease agreement which allows HOA to lease space in the building from the Foundation.
 The Foundation and HOA agreed, in lieu of making payments on the note payable or rental payments the amounts owed between the parties would be offset on an annual basis.
 The note payable represents the present value of the rent due over the course of the lease, discounted at 6%.
 If the Foundation sells the building, the outstanding note payable balance at the sale date, which would be equivalent to the present value of the remainder of the prepaid rent, would be due to HOA.
+On June 6, 2022, the Foundation sold the building and terminated its agreement with HOA.
+On that date, the Foundation paid a \$500,000 termination fee to HOA and paid off the outstanding note payable in full.

 In addition, in accordance with the purchase agreement of the building and land, HOA also transferred its interest in a \$750,000 endowment to the Foundation.
-The earnings on this endowment are restricted to be used for major maintenance on the building (See Note 14).
+The earnings on this endowment are restricted to be used for major maintenance on the building.

 The \$1,800,000 bank loan is collateralized by the acquired land and building and bears interest at a fixed rate of 5.99%.
 On December 20, 2013, the Foundation executed an amendment to loan agreement, which changed the interest rate of the loan from 5.99% to 4.99%.
 Monthly principal and interest payments on the loan are based on a 20-year amortization schedule and a balloon payment for the balance at the end of 10 years (2021).
 The Foundation was required to adhere to various covenants under the bank loan.
 On May 5, 2020, the Foundation entered into a 10-year loan agreement with a commercial bank to refinance \$1,070,046 of the remaining loan balance from the original loan of \$1,800,000.
 The bank loan is collateralized by the acquired land and building and bears interest at a fixed rate of 3.50%.
 Monthly principal and interest payments of \$10,607 began June 15, 2020 through the maturity date of May 15, 2030.
-The balance of the loan as of September 30, 2021 is \$947,986.
+On June 6, 2022, sold its building and utilized a portion of sales proceeds to pay off this loan in full.